 The Library Catalogue lists our holdings, from sixteenth century printed treatises to twenty-first century e-journals.
 To see what we have got for a particular jurisdiction, look up its classmark here, then search the Catalogue by classmark.
 For an overview of our holdings for a particular area of the world, for comparative law, or for international law, use the tabs above.

 Finding your way

 For maps of the reading rooms and an overview of classmarks, see Classmarks and the Location of Resources in the Library.
 There are also lists of our collections and their locations on the walls by the library stairs and lift.

 IALS Library subscribes to a large suite of databases, thousands of e-journals and a large number of e-books.
 For databases, go to the Electronic Law Library (ELL); to access individual e-journals and e-books, see the Library Catalogue.

-This research guide covers foreign, comparative and international law only, but IALS also has an excellent collection for all parts of the UK and the Crown dependencies, a large jurisprudence collection, and more.
-For an overview of the entire collection click here; see also the Library's Collection and Retention Policy.
+This guide covers our foreign, comparative and international law holdings only, but IALS also has excellent collections covering all parts of the United Kingdom and the Crown dependencies, a large jurisprudence collection and more.
+For an overview of the entire collection click here; see also the library's Collection and Retention Policy.